Blog

 Factors That Increase the Risk of Diabetic Retinopathy

-Anyone with diabetes can develop diabetic retinopathy.
-The risk of developing this disease can increase because of:
+Anyone with diabetes can develop this disease.
+The risk of developing this disease can increase because of long-time diabetes, poor control of blood sugar Level, high blood pressure and cholesterol levels, pregnancy, and regular tobacco use.

 • Text Hover